-- Questions and evidence about the Complainant's sexual predisposition or prior sexual behavior are not relevant, unless: - a.
-Such questions and evidence about the Complainant's prior sexual behavior are offered to prove that someone other than the Respondent committed the conduct alleged by the Complainant, or

-- b.
-If the questions and evidence concern specific incidents of the Complainant's prior sexual behavior with respect to the Respondent and are offered to prove consent. - c.
-Information protected by legally-recognized privilege are irrelevant - d.
+- i.
+Such questions and evidence about the Complainant's prior sexual behavior are offered to prove that someone other than the Respondent committed the conduct alleged by the Complainant, or - ii.
+If the questions and evidence concern specific incidents of the Complainant's prior sexual behavior with respect to the Respondent and are offered to prove consent. - b.
+Information protected by legally-recognized privilege are irrelevant. - c.
 Questions that constitute, or seek disclosure of, information protected under a legally-recognized privilege are irrelevant.
-Depending on your state, individuals with legal privilege may include medical providers (physician, dentist, podiatrist, chiropractor, and nurse), psychologists, clergy, rape crisis counselors, and social workers. - e.
-Questions that seek information about any party's medical, psychological, and similar records are irrelevant unless the party has given voluntary, written consent to disclose Medical Records. - f.
-Duplicative Questions may be irrelevant -Questions that repeat, in sum or substance, questions already asked by the decision-maker prior to cross-examination, or by a party's advisor during cross-examination (and if part of your process, during direct examination), may be ruled duplicative, and therefore irrelevant.
+Individuals with legal privilege may include medical providers (physician, dentist, podiatrist, chiropractor, and nurse), psychologists, clergy, rape crisis counselors, and social workers. - d.
+Questions that seek information about any party's medical, psychological, and similar records are irrelevant unless the party has given voluntary, written consent to disclose Medical Records. - e.
+Duplicative Questions may be irrelevant -Questions that repeat, in sum or substance, questions already asked by the Hearing Chair prior to cross-examination, or by a party's advisor during cross-examination (and if part of your process, during direct examination), may be ruled duplicative, and therefore irrelevant.